sam-kenney/python-type-enforcement/README.md

 For `Dict`, the key and values of each pair in the `dict` will be compared to the sub-types in the function's annotations.
 For example, `Dict[int, str]` will make sure that each key is an `int`, and each value is a `str`.

 For `Tuple`, as well as checking that each item in the `tuple` is the correct type, as per the function annotation, but also that the passed in `tuple` is the expected length.
 For example, `Tuple[str, int]`, would raise an error if you passed in `("Hi", 1, 2)`, as the passed in value has too many items.
-You may loosely type this by using the `Tuple[str, ...]` syntax, should you not know how long the `tuple` will be.

 #### **User Defined Types**
 You may use your own `Classes` as type hints in your functions.
 For example.